luispedro/mahotas/README.rst

 Examples
 --------

-This is a simple example of loading a file (called `test.jpeg`) and calling `watershed` using above threshold regions as a seed (we use Otsu to define threshold).
+This is a simple example (using an example file that is shipped with mahotas) of calling `watershed` using above threshold regions as a seed (we use Otsu to define threshold).

 ::